 - Suite bookings in the following categories will receive an additional $100 Resort Credit for a total of $200 (not combinable with promotions, same terms as above apply)

 10. Ritz-Carlton Kapalua

 The Ritz-Carlton Kapalua is the most expensive by points and the nicest.
-It is a stunning beachfront resort on Maui with Hawaiian-inspired dining, spa, culture and activities.
+It is a stunning beachfront resort on Maui with Hawaiian-inspired dining, spa, culture, and activities.
 This is a category 7 property and starts at 60,000 Bonvoy points per night.
 But it is usually the cheapest Ritz-Carlton in Hawaii at a pricy $577 per night.

 Kapalua, being at the northernmost point on Maui makes it wetter and windier than the rest of the Island, particularly in the winter months.
-If you keep driving North beyond the hotel, there are some incredible snorkelling beaches and some volcanic tide pools that the waves crash around.
+If you keep driving North beyond the hotel, there are some incredible snorkeling beaches and some volcanic tide pools that the waves crash around.
 There is the Honolua store (ABC store) right next door to the resort that is ideal for snacks, and a complimentary shuttle up to the Plantation Course to grab an alfresco bite with great views.

-While elegant, this property is classy and 5 star but it lacks a Four Seasons level of service.
+While elegant, this property is classy and 5-star but it lacks a Four Seasons level of service.
 The bellmen don’t always come to pick up your bags and the restaurant isn’t great although the cabana and pool service is excellent, with attentive staff free sunscreen is available to everybody and cool off mist at the adult pool section.

-Book The Ritz-Carlton Kapalua via our luxury travel concierge to get the following FREE benefits* as well as your usual Marriott Bonvoy points and status benefits:
+Book The Ritz-Carlton Kapalua via our luxury travel concierge to get the following free benefits* as well as your usual Marriott Bonvoy points and status benefits: